splunk/exp-lazyproto/README.md

 (unless a larger buffer is needed).
 Obviously to do this you must guarantee that you are done using the buffer returned from the previous `BufferBytes()` method, since the next marshaling will overwrite the buffer content.

+## Concurrency

+Any concurrent access to the unmarshalled messages is prohibited, including calling only getters concurrently.
+This is due to the nature of lazy decoding, where calling a getter may trigger an operation that need to modify the internal data structures.

+If you need to access the same unmarshalled message the message must be cloned first so that each goroutine gets its own copy.
+Fortunately, cloning can be done lazily as well (the clone operation is not yet implemented), significantly reducing any potential performance overhead.